A Generalised Quantifier Theory of Natural Language in Categorical Compositional Distributional Semantics with Bialgebras: Preliminaries

-In the CFG of generalised quantifiers presented in the previous subsection, the rule `S $\to$ NP \ VP' is right-to-left and the rules `VP $\to$ V \ NP' and `NP $\to$ Det \ N' are left-to-right, and the rest of the rules are atomic.
-To the terminals S, NP, N, we assign the following atomic types, for $s, n, np \in P$.
+As an example, consider $G_Q$ and the set of atomic types $\{s,n,p\}$.
+The pregroup grammar generated over these is $(P(\{s,n,p\}), T, \beta, s)$.
+This grammar is in Chomsky normal form.
+The rule `S $\to$ NP \ VP' is left-to-right and the rules `VP $\to$ V \ NP' and `NP $\to$ Det \ N' are right-to-left; the rest of the rules are atomic.
+On the non-terminals VP, V, Det, $\sigma$ is thus defined as follows: